xbufu/Mimispool/README.md

 # Mimispool.ps1

 Just a very small script to install, uninstall or connect to gentilwiki's Mimispool printer.
 Used to exploit the PrintNightmare vulnerability (CVE-2021-36958) for local privilege escalation.
+Tested on a fully up-to-date Windows 10 Enterprise Evaluation VM.

 ## Usage